confluentinc/event-streaming-patterns/docs/event/command.md

 ![Command](../img/command-event2.svg)

-In short, commands are tightly coupled to an audience of one, whereas an event should be simply a decoupled fact, available for anyone interested.
-Commands aren't bad _per se_, but they are a red flag signaling an opportunity for further decoupling.
+In short, commands are tightly coupled to an audience of one, whereas an event is simply a decoupled fact, available for anyone interested.
+Commands are not a bad pattern _per se_, but they are an indicator of strong coupling, and may signal an opportunity for further decoupling.

 Seeing systems in this way requires a slight shift of perspective--a new way of modeling our processes--and opens up the opportunity for